googlemaps/fleet-events-reference-solution/README.md

   * example) `my-fleetengine-project`
 * **Fleet Events project (project id)**: The project in which this reference solution will be deployed.
 This project can be pre-created or be generated as part of the automated provisioning.
 A clean developer sandbox project is highly recommended for safe experiments.
   * example) `my-fleetevents-project`
-* **Billing Account for Google Cloud**: This reference solution will make use of several Google Cloud services.
-Given you may have different billing arrangements between Google Maps Platform (GMP) and Google Cloud Platform (GCP), we highly recommend a separate billing account for GCP.
-The Fleet Events project above should be associated with this billing account.
+* **Billing Account for Google Cloud**: This reference solution will make use of several Google Cloud Platform services.
+Therefore, the Billing Account for GCP usage is required.
+You may have different billing arrangements between Google Maps Platform (GMP) and Google Cloud Platform (GCP), in which case the Fleet Events project above should be associated with the latter.
+If you are not sure, please reach out to your Google account manager or Google Maps Platform reseller.
   * example) `XXXXXX-XXXXXX-XXXXXX` (alphanumeric)
 * **Project Folder**: If your organization is adopting a folder structure to manage multiple Google Cloud projects, identify the folder and its id (number) under which the Fleet Events projects should reside.
   * example) `XXXXXXXXXXXX` (all digits)